stefanione/3D-Object-To-Do-List/README.md

   The package.json file is used for the app.js file to compile and run the program.

   The package-lock.json file was generated automatically when installing npm, it contains detailed and precise information about all of the installed packages, to ensure the consistency of the build

+  Here is a youtube video on how to run the program, the video itself is unlisted meaning that only those who have the link may access it => https://www.youtube.com/watch?v=wdH0Iwfcgb8